LOQUILLO/Fetch-SublimeText/README.md

 I also accept suggestions to add some other repositories.

-Paste the file Fetch.sublime-settings in Sublime Text 2 \ Packages \ User
+Paste the file Fetch.sublime-settings into \ Packages \ User \

 Updated with new and more usefull repos.